You probably don’t put much thought into how you’re using your bank accounts, which means you’re likely not making the most of them.

 Use a Debit Account To Keep Spending in Check

 If you typically use credit cards to make purchases, you could be overspending.
-Anuj Nayar, financial health officer at LendingClub, recommends using debit cards instead of credit cards to keep spending in check.
+Anuj Nayar, senior vice president and financial health officer at LendingClub, recommends using debit cards instead of credit cards to keep spending in check.
 He especially recommends utilizing a debit account that offers cash back or other rewards.

 “By using a debit card, you can better keep track of your finances while also earning the rewards that you’d see with a credit card,” he said.